open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q15: Does FSRS take into account the time that I spend reviewing a card?

 A15: No, FSRS only needs interval lengths and grades.
-However, the amount of time you spend on reviews is used when calculating optimal retention using the "Compute optimal retention (experimental)" feature.
+However, the amount of time you spend on reviews is used when calculating optimal retention using the "Compute minimum recommended retention (experimental)" feature.

 ***